AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 ## 1.1 Why Programming Why Java

-[ ] Learn about the Java™ programming language and create your first Java program.
+- [ ] Learn about the Java™ programming language and create your first Java program.
+	- [ ] 	I will be able to write a basic java program

-Learn some basic rules of Java programming by identifying and correcting errors in code.
+- [ ] Learn some basic rules of Java programming by identifying and correcting errors in code.
+	- [ ]   I will be able to indentify basic syntax of a java program

-    Generate outputs to a console by calling System class methods.
+- [ ] Generate outputs to a console by calling System class methods.

-    Understand the difference between the print() method and the println() method.
+- [ ] Understand the difference between the `print()` method and the `println()` method.

 Java is an Object Oriented Program.
 Within every Java program begins with the creation of a class.
 Consider a class as a blueprint for your program.
 In this instance, we created a class called *MyFirstClass*.
 Within the class there is a main method that is required to execute the program.
 Below is a simple program that will print "Hello, World".